gcallah/JohnGray/papers/callahan.md

 like that, they are claiming that there is *a fact of the matter* about adultery being wrong.
 Now, they might be mistaken in their claim, just as I might claim, "There is a man hiding behind that tree" when there is no such man there.
 But my sentence was not a description of some emotion I was experiencing; it was a fact claim, one that happened to be incorrect.
-(See Brandt 1959 for more on this point.)
+(See Brandt 1959 and Geach 1960 for further arguments against emotivism.)

 Attempting to back his advocacy of emotivism,
 Gray notes while it was once thought to be moral to use imperial power to spread civilization, that is now considered